 One does well in a communist or totalitarian regime at the expense of their fellow countryman.
 (This behavior would be considered stage 5 collapse.)

-In 1949 Mao Zedong takes over as the Chinese Communist Party (CCP) chairman and rules until his death in 1976.
+In 1949 Mao Zedong takes over as the Chinese Communist Party (CCP) chairman and ruled until his death in 1976.

-In 1958, Mao implements a campaign to shift China from an agrarian economy to a communist-based society.
+In 1958, Mao implemented a campaign to shift China from an agrarian economy to a communist-based society.

-2+2=5, no it doesn’t.
+2+2=5, no, it doesn’t.
 You’ll be tortured until you feel it to your core.
-2+2 is 5 if the state says it is so.
-Manipulating reality isn’t just a way to push a narrative it is also a method of psychological control.
+2+2 is five if the state says it is so.
+Manipulating reality isn’t just a way to push a narrative.
+It is also a method of psychological control.

-If you sit in a free country like I do you may not recognize just how state-run terror affects a country over multiple generations.
-For a more obvious example see the Korean collapse below.
+If you sit in a free country as I do, you may not recognize just how state-run terror affects a country over multiple generations.
+For a more obvious example, see the Korean collapse below.

 Between 1958 and 1962 Forty-five million Chinese die from starvation, state violence and overwork.Dikötter, Frank, The first volume, Mao’s Great Famine: The History of China’s Most Devastating Catastrophe, 1958-1962

-Is China in an ongoing state of collapse?
-If I was the average Chinese citizen I would feel like I was living in hell so I’d say yes.
-Take a look at some basic human rights violations committed by the CCP on a regular basis.
+Is China in a steady state of collapse?
+If I were the average Chinese citizen, it would feel like I was living in hell, so I’d say yes.
+Take a look at some basic human rights violations committed by the CCP regularly.